Matthew Grimson

 Matthew George Grimson (March 9, 1968 – June 19, 2018) was a Canadian musician from Halifax, Nova Scotia.
-Although he released only one solo album and never became widely known outside of Halifax in his lifetime, he came to wider attention in 2020 with the release of the posthumous album Prize for Writing.
+Although he released albums locally in small quantities and never became widely known outside of Halifax in his lifetime, he came to wider attention in 2020 with the release of the posthumous album Prize for Writing.

 Background

 Grimson attended Dalhousie University in the 1980s, befriending Chris Murphy who would later become a prominent musician with the band Sloan.
 The two later decided to form a band called Dust Party, although the project never actually went any further than discussions about how they would dress on stage.
 A few years later, he met Joel Plaskett in a class on sound recording.

 He was the nephew of Canadian politician Michael Forrestall.

 Career

 He recorded Prize for Writing in 1995, in two recording sessions backed by Murphy, Sloan drummer Andrew Scott, Matt Murphy of The Super Friendz and guitarist Clive MacNutt, although the album was not released at that time.
 Cassette bootlegs of the sessions were widely circulated among his fans, but the original master tape was kept in Grimson's own personal archive of home recordings.

 His album A Life Played for Keeps was released in 2002 on the independent label Lord Sir Skronk.
 In 2010, he released the two-song single "Matthew Doesn't Live Here Anymore" b/w "For a Song" on Plaskett's New Scotland Records.

 Grimson also collaborated with Craig Leonard in the industrial music project Guilt, which independently released a self-titled album in 2012.